jeanc18rlos/dental-vip-cms/src/pages/en/specialties/orthodontics/index.md

         or bite.
 Straight and aligned teeth are easier to clean and less susceptible to cavities and periodontal diseases.</span></p>\n"
     - question: Do I need a Dentist or an Orthodontist?
-      answer: "<p>During the Dentistry degree, barely some basic concepts about Orthodontics are taught, therefore additional Specialization studies </span><em>(</em></span><em>University Postgraduate degree of 2 or 3 years duration</em><em>) </em></span>are required to be truly trained in the area.
+      answer: "<p>During the Dentistry degree barely some basic concepts about Orthodontics are taught, therefore additional Specialization studies </span><em>(</em></span><em>University Postgraduate degree of 2 or 3 years duration</em><em>) </em></span>are required to be truly trained in the area.
 Keep this always in mind, avoid failures